masrtis/eyebeam/README.md

 [CMake 3.18.4 or higher](https://cmake.org/)
 [vcpkg - build from source](https://github.com/Microsoft/vcpkg)

+##### vcpkg info

+vcpkg is configured to use vcpkg manifest mode. vcpkg is configured as a submodule which will need to be updated in order to update the dependent library versions.
+Bootstrapping vcpkg on first time checkout may be necessary.

+In order to use vcpkg in order to build with CMake, `CMAKE_TOOLCHAIN_FILE` should be set to `./vcpkg/scripts/buildsystems/vcpkg.cmake`.

 ##### Windows specific tools

 [Visual Studio 2019 Community](https://visualstudio.microsoft.com/vs/community/) - this installs compilers that can be used by Visual Studio Code